18F/accessibility/pages/frames.md

 ### Testing

-1. Identify all `frame`s / `iframe`s on a pages
+1. Identify all `frame`s / `iframe`s on a page
-2. Using the keyboard, navigate each frame to ensure content is accessible
+2. Using the keyboard, navigate to each frame to ensure content is accessible
-3. Check the `title` or `name` attribute of each for a description of the content
+3. Check the `title` or `name` attribute of each frame for a description of the content

 ### Examples